openstack/kolla-ansible/doc/central-logging-guide.rst

 The default username is ``kibana``, the password can be located under ``<kibana_password>`` in ``/etc/kolla/passwords.yml``.

-When Kibana is opened for the first time, it requires creating a default index pattern.
-To view, analyse and search logs, at least one index pattern has to be created.
-To match indices stored in ElasticSearch, we suggest setting the "Index name or pattern" field to ``flog-*``.
-The rest of the fields can be left as is.

-After setting parameters, create an index by clicking the ``Create`` button.

-.. note:: This step is necessary until the default Kibana dashboard is implemented
-          in Kolla.

 Search logs - Discover tab
 --------------------------